deepfence/ThreatStryker-docs/docs/docs/threatstryker/sensors/aws-ecs.md

 Then create the new task definition.

 5. Create a new service to execute the Task and deploy the agent
-    - Go to the "Elastic Container Service" dashbaord from the AWS console
+    - Go to the "Elastic Container Service" dashboard from the AWS console
     - Go to "Task definitions"
     - Select previously created task definition
     - Select a revision (latest)
     - Select "Actions" > "Create service"
-    - Select Launch type: EC2
+    - Select Launch type: `EC2`
     - Provide a name to your service (e.g. `deepfence-agent-ec2-service`)
     - Set `Desired tasks` as the number of ec2 instances in the ECS cluster
     - Create the service

 6. Monitor the service creation and check if the task is in running state.
 It can take a couple of minutes

-7. If the task is running, your should see the agent appearing in your console, well done!
+7. If the task is running, you should see the agent appearing in your console, well done!